MohamedElashri/resume/resume.typ

 )

 #exp(
-role: link("https://github.com/MohamedElashri/gh-emergency")["GitHub CLI Extension :gh-emergency"],
+role: link("https://github.com/MohamedElashri/gh-emergency")["GitHub CLI Extension: gh-emergency"],
 project: "A GitHub CLI extension for quickly save work in case of an emergency",
 date: "June 2024",
 summary: "Developed a GitHub CLI extension that simplifies the process of creating a new branch, staging changes, creating a commit, and pushing to all remotes in emergency situations.",
 details: [